tsproisl/SoMaJo/README.md

 The `-t` and `-e` options can also be used in combination, of course.

+*New in version 1.4.0*: SoMaJo can split the input text into sentences using the `--split_sentences` option.

 The system is described in greater detail in Proisl and Uhrig (2016).